rmy17/bioinf-struct/threshold.md

 For bilevel threshold, this method consist in select a threshold value such that if all below-threshold gray values in the image are replaced by x and all above-threshold gray values replaced by y, where x<y, then the first three moments of the image are preserved in the resulting bilevel image.
 Image so obtained may be regarded as an ideal unblurred version of the initial image.
 For multilevel thresholding, the approach is different, because for threshold an image into n pixels classes, we need n-1 threshold values.

-Otsu[^OTS1979]: Otsu method is a nonparametric and unsupervised method of automatic threshold selection for picture segmentation.
-The algorithm assumes that the image contains two classes of pixels following bi-modal histogram(foreground and background) and search for the threshold that minimizes the intra-class variance (weighted sum of variances of the two classes).
+Otsu: Otsu method is a nonparametric and unsupervised method of automatic threshold selection for picture segmentation.
+The algorithm assumes that the image contains two classes of pixels following bi-modal histogram(foreground and background) and search for the threshold that minimizes the intra-class variance (weighted sum of variances of the two classes)[^OTS1979].

 Percentile[^DOY1962]: The principle of this method is to choose the threshold value such that 50\% of pixels lie in each binary categories.